ParrotSec/documentation/src/en/install-parrot-on-virtualbox.md

 <img src="./images/vbox/6.png" width="85%"/>

 ### Step 3 - Modify VirtualBox settings ###
-So far, we’ve done the followings, checklist for you:
+So far, we’ve done the following, checklist for you:

   * Created a New Virtual Machine
   * Created Virtual Hard disk